 » Pet Notice:

-› Pets are not allowed in or around historic sites.
-Please view our Park Rules page for more information
+› Leashed pets are allowed on historic site trails, however, they are not allowed in buildings.
+Please view our Park Rules page for more information.

 When the Continental Congress convened in 1776, the delegates recognized the importance of a fort to protect their growing seaport from the British.
 Soon afterwards, a low bluff on the Medway River at Sunbury was fortified and garrisoned by 200 patriots.
 When the British demanded the fort’s surrender on November 25, 1778, the defiant Col. John McIntosh replied, “Come and take it!”
 The British refused and withdrew back to Florida.
 Forty-five days later, they returned with a superior force, and on January 9, 1779, Fort Morris fell after a short but heavy bombardment.